 When he got a good shot of her he threw the snowball as hard as he could.
 He stopped in his tracks as it hit the back of her head, sending her catapulting out of sight.
 His eyes widened in worry and he ran to the place where she had fallen, sprawled out in the snow, her deep blue dress fading into the white.

 “Rowena?”
-He said, his voice shaking in anxiety as he turned her over.
+He said, his voice shaking with anxiety as he turned her over.
 “Are you alright?”
 He demanded, shaking her shoulders slightly.
-“I didn’t mean to…”
+“I didn’t mean to.”